cpfaff/mspm/README.md

 tool for the famous R statistics environment.
 The package provides tools to easily create a predefined project folder structure, to create relative file and folder reference inside a project and a package management to allow for better reproducible project.
-It helps you creating self contained, shareable and reproducible packages of projects.
+It helps you to create self-contained, shareable and reproducible packages of projects.
 Several nice tools and ideas (e.g. the checkpoint package, ProjectTemplate, drake or the 'here' package), which are floating around in the R community, have been wrapped up into a streamlined